Yogesh-10/ultimate-developer-resource/javascript/js-deep-dive.md

 - **Never** assign *undefined* to a variable manually.
 Let it happen on it's own accord.

-## 7. The Scope Chain, Scope & Lexical Environment
+## 7. THE SCOPE, SCOPE CHAIN AND LEXICAL ENVIRIONMENT

 **Lexical Scope -**  When a function is defined, it gets a bond to the surrounding Local Memory (“Variable Environment”) in which it has been defined